kovidgoyal/calibre/manual/gui.rst

 |adbi| The :guilabel:`Add books` action has seven variations accessed by doing a right-click on the button.

     1. **Add books from a single directory**: Opens a file chooser dialog and allows you to specify which books in a directory should be added.
 This action is *context sensitive*, i.e. it depends on which :ref:`catalog <catalogs>` you have selected.
 If you have selected the :guilabel:`Library`, books will be added to the library.
-If you have selected the ebook reader device, the books will be uploaded to the device, and so on.
+If you have selected the e-book reader device, the books will be uploaded to the device, and so on.

-    2. **Add books from directories, including sub-directories (One book per directory, assumes every ebook file is the same book in a different format)**: Allows you to choose a directory.
-The directory and all its sub-directories are scanned recursively, and any ebooks found are added to the library. calibre assumes that each directory contains a single book.
-All ebook files in a directory are assumed to be the same book in different formats.
+    2. **Add books from directories, including sub-directories (One book per directory, assumes every e-book file is the same book in a different format)**: Allows you to choose a directory.
+The directory and all its sub-directories are scanned recursively, and any e-books found are added to the library. calibre assumes that each directory contains a single book.
+All e-book files in a directory are assumed to be the same book in different formats.
 This action is the inverse of the :ref:`Save to disk <save_to_disk_multiple>` action, i.e. you can :guilabel:`Save to disk`, delete the books and re-add them with no lost information except for the date (this assumes you have not changed any of the setting for the Save to disk action).

-    3. **Add books from directories, including sub-directories (Multiple books per directory, assumes every ebook file is a different book)**: Allows you to choose a directory.
-The directory and all its sub-directories are scanned recursively and any ebooks found are added to the library. calibre assumes that each directory contains many books.
-All ebook files with the same name in a directory are assumed to be the same book in different formats.
-Ebooks with different names are added as different books.
+    3. **Add books from directories, including sub-directories (Multiple books per directory, assumes every e-book file is a different book)**: Allows you to choose a directory.
+The directory and all its sub-directories are scanned recursively and any e-books found are added to the library. calibre assumes that each directory contains many books.
+All e-book files with the same name in a directory are assumed to be the same book in different formats.
+E-books with different names are added as different books.

-    4. **Add multiple books from archive (ZIP/RAR)**: Allows you to add multiple ebooks that are stored inside the selected ZIP or RAR files.
+    4. **Add multiple books from archive (ZIP/RAR)**: Allows you to add multiple e-books that are stored inside the selected ZIP or RAR files.
 It is a convenient shortcut that avoids having to first unzip the archive and then add the books via one of the above two options.

     5. **Add empty book (Book Entry with no formats)**: Allows you to create a blank book record.
 This can be used to then manually fill out the information about a book that you may not have yet in your collection.